League of Revolutionaries for a New America, 2014

-The foundation of all social and economic relations, culture, and sense of identity has entered the process of change — destruction and rebirth.
+We are living in rapidly changing, dangerous times.
+Instead of wringing our hands and stumbling along behind events, we in the League have kept up and maintained our orientation.
+Why?
+Because we early on understood that the leap from electro-mechanical production to robotics would necessarily bring about a leap from one social order to another.
+The foundation of all our social and economic relations, culture, and sense of identity has entered the process of change — destruction and re-birth.
 During such an epochal moment, no theory or ideology can serve as a revolutionary guide.
 Only a philosophy arising from science and illuminating change can serve to guide us.
 That first stage of change, the introduction of antagonism and polarization, has penetrated every aspect of life.
-We in the League have kept up with and maintained our orientation.
-Why?
-Because we early on understood that the leap from electro-mechanical production to robotics would necessarily bring about a leap from one social order to another.

-From the right and from the left, the people are disgusted with and distrustful of the government.
+From the right and from the left, the people are becoming more disgusted with and distrustful of the government.
 All the elements of a social upheaval are moving into place.

-The people are responding to, but do not yet fully understand, the root of the problems they face, or as it engulfs them, the reality of what fascism is in America.
+The people are responding to, but do not yet understand, the root of the problems they face, or, as it engulfs them, the reality of fascism in America.

 Revolutionaries cannot understand this moment and simply go on as before.

-Today fascism — the merger of the corporations and the State — is an objective reflection of an economic revolution that is destroying the foundation of private property itself.
-While there are subjective aspects to the development of fascism — things that are consciously engineered by the ruling class — the fascism we are experiencing in the U.S. and elsewhere today is not a subjective choice of the ruling class, but is an objective reflection of economic development.
+Today fascism — the merger of the corporations and the State — is an objective reflection of an economic revolution which is destroying the foundation of private property itself.
+While there are subjective aspects to the development of fascism — things that are consciously engineered by the ruling class — the fascism we are experiencing in the U.S. and elsewhere today is not a subjective choice of the ruling class, but is an objective reflection of this economic development.
 As the economic base of society is transformed, the social and political superstructure that rests on and reflects the base must also be transformed.
-Fascism today seeks to facilitate a whole new world based on private property without capitalism.

 This process has distinct, yet interrelated, aspects.
 The objective foundation of fascism developed first.
 These economic aspects of fascism are evidenced in the merger of the corporations and the State, and are now in place.
-Laws have been and are being passed to eliminate the economic rights of the workers and to further erode their standard of living.
-Laws have been and are being passed to contain the upsurges of the masses.
+Myriad laws have been and are being passed to contain the upsurges of the masses.
 These laws are transforming the legal structure to protect the interests of the corporations and the ruling class to the exclusion of the American people.

-People are being beaten and murdered by a militarized police force, families are being torn apart and deported, the everyday conversations and activities of tens of millions of Americans are under surveillance by the State, the government is moving against those who are speaking out.
+People are being beaten to death by the police, tanks are patrolling the streets, and the government is moving against those who are speaking out.
 We are seeing the creation of an environment in which the lives of a growing section of the American people are considered worthless.

 Every step the ruling class takes only makes the situation worse.
 They have to keep developing the technology and producing more with less and less labor.
 In turn, less and less value is being created and more and more money is being created throughout the whole world.
 Globalization is undercutting the system of social bribery everywhere.